-ADA/Section 504/Compliance ContactsThe Superintendent has appointed David Cunningham the district's ADA and Compliance (Title VI, VII, IX) Coordinator and Kevin Harrell, Section 504 Coordinator.
+ADA/Section 504/Compliance ContactsThe Superintendent has appointed the Executive Director of Human Resources the district's ADA and Compliance (Title VI, VII, IX) Coordinator and the Executive Director of Students Services/Special Education, the Section 504 Coordinator.
 The ADA Coordinator may refer issues regarding accessibility and accommodations to the Student Services Department and issues regarding employment to the Human Resources Department.
 Formal Complaints regarding employment issues may be directed to Human Resources.

 Notice of Accessibility